 Why California's Body Armor Ban Proposal is Unconstitutional

 Hold on to your tactical vests, folks!
-A new bill, Assembly Bill 92, has been introduced in California that aims to ban the sale of most body armor to average civilians.
+California Assembly Bill 92 and Illinois House Bill 3238 have both been introduced and aim to ban the sale of most body armor to average civilians.
 That's right, no more online purchases or trips to your local gun store for the everyday Joe.

-But this bill isn't just a bummer for tactical gear enthusiasts - it's also unconstitutional.
-In this post, we'll take a closer look at the details of the bill, explain why it's unconstitutional, and discuss the potential impact on the tactical gear community.
-So sit tight and get ready for a wild ride as we dive into the details of Assembly Bill 92.
+But these bills aren't just a bummer for tactical gear enthusiasts - it's also unconstitutional.
+In this post, we'll take a closer look at the details of the bills, explain why it's unconstitutional, and discuss the potential impact on the tactical gear community.
+So sit tight and get ready for a wild ride as we dive into the details of Assembly Bill 92 and House Bill 3238.

 Table of Contents